-WARNING: This is an extremely powerful brushless motor system.
-We strongly recommend removing the pinion gear from the motor for your own safety and the safety of those around you before performing calibration and programming functions.
-Please keep your hands, hair, feet, pets, fuzzy purple shorts, and garden gnomes clear from the gear train, axle shafts, wheels, and tires of an armed high-performance system.
+A WARNING: THIS IS AN EXTREMELY POWERFUL BRUSHLESS MOTOR SYSTEM.
+WE STRONGLY RECOMMEND REMOVING THE PINION GEAR FROM THE MOTOR FOR YOUR OWN SAFETY AND THE SAFETY OF THOSE AROUND YOU BEFORE PERFORMING CALIBRATION AND PROGRAMMING FUNCTIONS.
+Please keep your hands, hair, feet, pets, fuzzy purple shorts, and garden gnomes clear from the gear train, axle shafts, wheels, and tires of an armed high-performance system

-DO NOT hold the vehicle in the air and run it up to full throttle.
-Rubber tires will "grow" to extreme size on a high-speed vehicle.
+▲ WARNING: DO NOT HOLD THE VEHICLE IN THE AIR AND RUN IT UP TO FULL THROTTLE.
+Rubber tires will "grow" to extreme size in a high-speed vehicle.
 Tire failures at speed can cause serious injury!
 Make sure your tires are securely glued to the wheels and check them often.

-ALWAYS disconnect the battery from the ESC when you are finished enjoying your vehicle.
+A WARNING: ALWAYS DISCONNECT THE BATTERY FROM THE ESC WHEN YOU ARE FINISHED ENJOYING YOUR VEHICLE.
 The switch on the ESC controls the power that is delivered to the receiver and servo(s).
 The controller will always draw current when it is connected to the battery and will completely discharge batteries if they are connected for long durations.
 This may cause failure of your batteries.
 Castle Creations is not responsible for any damage as a result of batteries left plugged in to your ESC.
 Your Castle ESC is programmed to sound a tone every ten seconds to remind you that it is still powered.